Triumph Motor Company

+History

-Triumph Cycle Company
+Triumph Cycle Company (1897-1930)

-The company was renamed the Triumph Cycle Co.
+S. Bettman & Co. was renamed the Triumph Cycle Co.
 Ltd. in 1897.
 In 1902 they began producing Triumph motorcycles at their works in Coventry on Much Park Street.
 At first, they used engines purchased from another company, but the business prospered and they soon started making their own engines.
 In 1907 they purchased the premises of a spinning mill on Priory Street to develop a new factory.
 Major orders for the 550 cc Model H were placed by the British Army during the First World War; by 1918 Triumph had become Britain's largest manufacturer of motorcycles.

 In 1921 Bettmann was persuaded by his general manager Claude Holbrook (1886–1979), who had joined the company in 1919, to acquire the assets and Clay Lane premises of the Dawson Car Company and start producing a car and 1.4-litre engine type named the Triumph 10/20 designed for them by Lea-Francis, to whom they paid a royalty for every car sold.
 Production of this car and its immediate successors was moderate, but this changed with the introduction in 1927 of the Triumph Super 7, which sold in large numbers until 1934.

-Triumph Motor Company
+Triumph Motor Company (1930-1944)

 In 1930 the company's name was changed to Triumph Motor Company.
 Holbrook realised he could not compete with the larger car companies for the mass market, so he decided to produce expensive cars, and introduced the models Southern Cross and Gloria.
 At first they used engines made by Triumph but designed by Coventry Climax, but in 1937 Triumph started to produce engines to their own designs by Donald Healey, who had become the company's experimental manager in 1934.

 The company encountered financial problems however, and in 1936 the Triumph bicycle and motorcycle businesses were sold, the latter to Jack Sangster of Ariel to become Triumph Engineering Co Ltd. Healey purchased an Alfa Romeo 8C 2300 and developed a new car model with an Alfa inspired straight-8 engine type named the Triumph Dolomite.
 Three of these cars were made in 1934, one of which was used in competition and destroyed in an accident.
 The Dolomites manufactured from 1937 to 1940 were unrelated to these prototypes.

 In July 1939 the Triumph Motor Company went into receivership and the factory, equipment and goodwill were offered for sale.
 The Thos.
 W. Ward scrapping company purchased Triumph, and placed Healey in charge as general manager, but the effects of the Second World War again stopped the production of cars; the Holbrook Lane works were completely destroyed by bombing in 1940.